Cheetah Experimental Platform Web 1.0: Cleaning Pupillary Data: Summary

 This technical report provided a brief overview of the current capabilities of CEP--Web in terms of managing, cleaning, and visualizing pupillometric data.
 More specifically, we presented the handling of studies and subjects and their associated pupillometric data.
 Further, the available filters of CEP--Web are presented.
 This way, users are capable of performing state of the art data processing, even on large numbers of files.
 The integrated visualization tool allows users to inspect their data prior and after cleaning to ensure the correct application of the filters.

 Future developments for CEP--Web will include the evaluation of pupil dilation during tasks and sub--tasks.
 For this, we are planning an infrastructure that splits the data stream into smaller chunks and provides capabilities for calculating and reporting mean, median, and/or standard deviation.
 In a similar vein, we intend to include support for facilitating the analysis of Task--Evoked Pupillary Response (TEPR) studies.
 For this, we plan to integrate the definition of data processing routines that include not only cleaning, but also partitioning the data into trials and evaluating the pupillary responses after the stimulus.
-The data will be aggregated and presented for all participants of the study, allowing a more efficient data analysis.
+The data will be aggregated and presented for all participants of the study, allowing a more efficient data analysis. \paragraph{Acknowledgements.} This work is partially funded by the Austrian Science Fund project ``The Modeling Mind: Behavior Patterns in Process Modeling'' (P26609).